DripHarshul/ai-reading-list/README.md

 ### The "95% Signal" AI Reading List

-This resource is designed to serve as a **single, unified, and carefully curated map of the most important research papers in modern artificial intelligence**, spanning the foundational breakthroughs of the past decade to the cutting-edge advancements of the 2024–2025 frontier.
-The goal is to bring together, in one place, the essential works that every researcher, engineer, or curious newcomer should understand in order to gain a deep and structured grasp of how today’s most powerful AI systems are built, trained, scaled, aligned, and deployed.

-Rather than forcing learners to navigate thousands of scattered papers, blog posts, and technical reports, this list distills the field down to **the core ideas that have shaped contemporary AI**:

-* the invention of the Transformer and attention-based architectures;
-* the philosophy and empirical evidence behind large-scale training;
-* modern optimization and training techniques such as DPO, RL-based reasoning, and GRPO;
-* breakthroughs in efficient attention (FlashAttention), state-space models (Mamba), and scalable inference;
-* the rise of agentic systems, system-2 reasoning, and long-horizon RL for LLMs;
-* the emergence of next-generation generative modeling paradigms such as Flow Matching;
-* and the philosophical frameworks—like the Bitter Lesson and Scaling Laws—that explain *why* the field evolves the way it does.

-This document aims to be **a high-signal introduction to the field**, giving newcomers the ability to rapidly understand not only *what* the most influential papers are, but also *why they matter*, how they connect to one another, and how they underpin the capabilities of models like GPT-4+, Claude, DeepSeek-R1, Llama 3, Kimi K2, Sora, Stable Diffusion 3, Flux, and the next generation of agentic AI systems.

-By reading through the works collected here, a newcomer can trace the complete arc of modern AI—from first principles and foundational architectures to emergent reasoning, agentic behavior, and frontier-scale training techniques—without needing prior expertise or years of background research.
-The intention is to make the path into AI research **clearer, faster, and intellectually grounded**, and to serve as a living reference that evolves with the state of the art.

-If you’re beginning your journey into AI research or seeking to deepen your understanding of how today’s most advanced systems work, this collection provides the **most important conceptual building blocks** in one comprehensive, navigable place.
+This collection brings together the highest-signal research papers in modern AI—from the invention of the Transformer to the frontier work of 2024–2025—into a single, curated map of the field.
+Its purpose is to give researchers, engineers, and newcomers a clear understanding of the ideas that power today’s leading models: large-scale training principles, modern optimization methods like DPO and GRPO, efficient architectures such as FlashAttention and Mamba, next-generation generative models like Flow Matching, and the rise of agentic, system-2 reasoning.

+Rather than navigating thousands of scattered sources, readers can use this list to quickly grasp how foundational breakthroughs connect to state-of-the-art systems like GPT-4+, DeepSeek-R1, Llama 3, Sora, Kimi K2, and Flux.
+It serves as a compact, evolving reference that traces the arc of modern AI—from first principles to emergent reasoning and long-horizon agentic behavior—providing the essential conceptual building blocks in one accessible place.

 ## Papers